nbrantut/FMRay.jl/README.md

 Since this package is mostly a port to Julia, the key original paper describing this code is:

-Brantut, N. (2018), Time-resolved tomography using acoustic emissions in the laboratory, and application to snadstone compaction, /Geophys.
-J. Int./, 213, 2177-2192.
+Brantut, N. (2018), Time-resolved tomography using acoustic emissions in the laboratory, and application to snadstone compaction, *Geophys.
+J. Int.*, 213, 2177-2192.

 and references therein.